GrimAnticheat/Grim/README.md

 # GrimAC

 **Currently too unstable to use in production.
-Work is being done on a partial rewrite to simplify the code, run block place/break/interact logic at the packet level, and to rewrite handling core netcode issues such as tick skipping and 0.03.
-No ETA on completion for this partial rewrite, it will be pushed when the partial rewrite is complete.**
+A partial rewrite has been completed and pushed as of Jan 24 2022.
+Frequent commits will attempt to make this anticheat stable.
+1.18.1 only for now, will be backported back to 1.7 eventually.**

+**Test server with bufferless alerts: 140.238.146.134**

-GrimAC is an open source anticheat designed for 1.17 and supporting 1.7-1.17.
-It will be sold for $15 on SpigotMC and other various websites, without obfuscation, DRM, subscriptions, or other nonsense that plague other anticheats.
+GrimAC is an open source anticheat designed for 1.18 and supporting 1.7-1.18.
+It will be sold for somewhere between $15 and $25 on SpigotMC and other various websites, without obfuscation, DRM, subscriptions, or other nonsense that plague other anticheats.

 **Discord:** https://discord.gg/FNRrcGAybJ